-Table 1.
-Expectations for Faculty in the Department of Mathematics in the Area of TEACHING
+Table 1.b Expectations for Faculty in the Department of Mathematics in the Area of TEACHING for Lecturers

-Assistant Professors, Clinical Assistant Professors and Lecturers Associate Professors, Clinical Associate Professors, Professors, Clinical Professors and Senior Lecturers Approach their teaching in a scholarly manner as defined in Section II.
+Lecturers Senior Lecturers Principal Lecturers Should: Should: Should: Approach their teaching in a scholarly manner as defined in Section II.A.
 Have a well-stated philosophy of teaching and learning and demonstrate how this philosophy has informed the development and selection of classroom pedagogies and activities.
-Mentor undergraduate or graduate students.
-Update teaching material and keep current in their field in order to improve the quality of teaching.
-Continue to meet the expectations of the Assistant Professors, Clinical Assistant Professors or Lecturers, and Demonstrate competence and effectiveness as a teacher using the quality and significance indicators in Section II.A.
-Demonstrate that they are effective mentors for undergraduate or graduate students or junior colleagues.
+Continue to meet the expectations of Lecturers, and Demonstrate competence and effectiveness as a teacher using the quality and significance indicators in Section II.A.
+Continue to meet the expectations of Senior Lecturers, and Demonstrate evidence of creating and/or adopting effective instructional practices, or a positive instructional impact beyond instructional settings, such as dissemination of instructional innovation or participation in special teaching activities.